BIAPT/Pediatric_Pain_Updated/README.md

 All the code underlying the results presented in the manuscript referenced above are found in this repo.

-The code for EEG feature generation is found in : Matlab Code The code for the machine learning analysis, as well as the manuscript figures, is found in: Python code The code for the basic descriptives of participant characteristics/demographics is found in: Other code
+The code for EEG feature generation is found in : Matlab Code.
+The code for the machine learning analysis, as well as the manuscript figures, is found in: Python code.
+The code for the basic descriptives of participant characteristics/demographics is found in: Other code.